-He called after a few days to inform that after returning to Kolkata, he would not be able to stay in the hostel for long, as it had a common toilet and mess.
-I requested the college director to allocate a separate room for him.
-The director himself came to select the best available room for Nitesh in the Tata Hall (a guesthouse where all visitors stay).
-The response from the director was remarkable and I felt grateful for his support.
+A few days later, Nitesh informed me that he could not stay in the hostel for long after returning to Kolkata because it had shared toilets and mess facilities.
+I approached the college director and requested a separate room for Nitesh.
+The director himself came to select the best available room for Nitesh in the Tata Hall, a guesthouse where all visitors stay.
+I was grateful for the director’s remarkable response.

 Cancer treatment and its side-effects

-I realised that Nitesh had changed after returning from home.
+I realized that Nitesh had changed after returning from home.
 He started noticing things and appreciated them.
 It was a good feeling for me.

 Falling in Love with Nitesh

-Nitesh asked me in the hospital, “Dimple, you know the truth of my life.
-I have stage-3 cancer.
-I have undergone surgery and I have to live with the colostomy bag.
+While in the hospital, Nitesh asked me a serious question, “Dimple, you know the truth of my life.
+I have stage-3 cancer, I’ve had surgery and I have to live with a colostomy bag.
 My future is full of difficulties.
 Do you still want to be with me?
 Do you want to marry me?”

-I told him, “It is a part of life.
-What would I have done if you had cancer after marriage?
-What if you could have met with some accident and lost your vital body part?”
+I responded honestly, telling him that I was just his friend when I learned of his situation, but I still wanted to be with him.
+I explained, “It’s a part of life.
+What would I have done if you had cancer after we were married?
+What if you had an accident and lost a vital body part?”